 The month January has come to an end.
 During the month I had a goal of reading 8 books.
 I managed to achieve that and more, so I thought it would be fun to share my thoughts on the books that I read.
+Reading is one of my favorite hobbies.
+It is a great way to spend a cold January night, curled up with a blanket.
+Plus when you have an enormous TBR like I do you need to regularly read in order to keep up with it.
 January in books is the start of an ongoing series which will highlight the books that I read each month over the course of the year.

 January in books